 But how about we look at this quote from another angle.
 How about “Let us not waste our hard earned wisdom in old age.”
 I like that idea.
 Then it struck me how much painting is helping me during this time of life.

 Let me explain.
 When I was a much younger man painting was about skill and show.
 I had to get the skills to steal the show – or something like that.
 I had to stand out, sell paintings, and grow in reputation like any ambitious young person, I guess.
 This is fine to a point, but I missed the bigger picture since my focus was just on my career.

 Over the years I had to learn more about a balanced life.
 You may have had similar concerns in your career, too.
 Try as I might, I simply could not get into the meditation concept.

 Practicing meditation is still very difficult for me.
 But it was through painting that I could disconnect from the stresses of everyday life.
 By doing this I became aware of thoughts that were causing me problems.
 When I painted, those ideas and thoughts disappeared – often not to return.

-The world has witnessed some of the most important events in a long time. if you look at the world pandemic, wars in different locations, and US elections… well, let’s just say, the past years have been tough.
+The world has witnessed some of the most important events in a long time.
+If you look at the world pandemic, wars in different locations, and US elections… well, let’s just say, the past years have been tough.
 I have no political views to put forward.
 But I do see that people are very emotional.